Free Trial

 TWO: Search intent means everything in keyword research.
 Matching the content to the user intent is critical for ranking well for target phrases.
 Check out how the search queries change throughout the buyer's journey.

 THREE: Look beyond search volume.
-Head term offer the greatest opportunity in search.
-Their search volume is high, and positioning your domain on the first page would guarantee high traffic levels.
-Not to mention that they describe your product or category like nothing else.
-You can be certain that using them would deliver the most relevant visitors.
+Head terms offer the greatest opportunity in search.
+Their search volume is high and positioning your domain on the first page would guarantee high traffic levels.
+Not to mention that they describe your product or category in the most straightforward way leading to relevant visitors.

 However, most big players in your niche already occupy those SERPs.